bluetulip89/ATTiny85_projects/README.md

 Upload the sketch.

 	You should see “Done uploading.” in the Arduino software and no error messages.
 If you then connect an LED between pin 0 and ground, you should see it blink on and off.
 Note that you may need to disconnect the LED before uploading a new program.

+	For images refer issues with this project  (present at right hand side top of the page)